salbregh/interviewprep_aNewSpring/README.md

 - Any infected person with more than the recovery threshold  infected contacts, will recover and become uninfected.
 - All others don’t change.
 A “contact” is defined as a person that’s directly adjacent to the infected, horizontally, vertically or diagonally (not wrapping around the edges of the grid)
+- So if the infection threshold is 2, a person will be infected if 3 or more neighbors are infected.
+- And if the recovery threshold is 3, a person will be infected if 4 or more neighbors are infected.

 # FINAL RESULT